 Works on all major browsers on PC and Mac

-Feb 2022: Updated to work with Zazzle’s new page layout for the backend of your stores.
+Mar 2023: Updated to work with Zazzle’s new ordering of the stats in the backend of your stores.

 This is a really neat tool that let’s you explore the product stats which Zazzle displays when you’re looking at your store’s back end.